mantidproject/mantid/docs/source/api/python/mantid/api/IFunction1D.rst

  IFunction1D
 =============

-This a python binding to the C++ class Mantid::API::IFunction1D.
+This is a Python binding to the C++ class Mantid::API::IFunction1D.

 *bases:* :py:obj:`mantid.api.IFunction`